HarshK0008/Face-Image-Grouping-Sorter/README.md

 Give some time and enjoy the Magic to happen in the output folder!

-NOTE: Currently Images are sorted only if a persone exists in more than 2 images, you can change this condition tho, currently its just raw script, Working on it.
+NOTE: Currently Images are sorted only if a persone exists in more than 2 images, you can change this condition though, currently its just raw script, Working on it.

 ## Directory Structure